ngi-nix/ngipkgs/README.md

 Usually they enrich Nix packages with configuration parameters.
 Many of them represent services that map to one or more systemd service(s) that are designed to, run persistently on NixOS.
 These modules are ready to be deployed to a new NixOS system (such as a container, VM, or physical machine).
-Templates configurations found in the corresponding per-project directory are a good starting point for anyone interested in using modules, and they are also used for testing.
+Template configurations found in the corresponding per-project directory are a good starting point for anyone interested in using modules, and they are also used for testing.

 ```
 .